Uploading and Attaching Documents with Salesforce SOAP API

-In this process flow, we are going to walk you through the steps of uploading salesforce documents via Salesforce SOAP API.
+In this process flow, we are going to walk you through the steps of uploading and attaching salesforce documents via Salesforce SOAP API.

-As an example, the process flow picks up a file from a source folder, encodes the file into Base64 binary, and finally uploads the file or attachment into a specific folder or record in Salesforce.
+As an example, the process flow picks up a file from a source folder, encodes the file into Base64 binary, and finally uploads the file or attachment object into a specific folder or record in Salesforce.
 The Process Flow uses the Salesforce SOAP API and executes the Create function on Document or Attachment object types.

-The Document object is used to upload Salesforce API attachment to a folder.
+The Document object is used to upload Salesforce SOAP API attachment to a folder.
 Attachment object attaches documents to a specific record.
 For better understanding, the entire flow of uploading and attaching documents with Salesforce SOAP API must be known.

-The high-level steps to configure the solution are:
+The high-level steps to configure the Salesforce SOAP API solution are: